Searching for Ultra-Light Axions with Twisted Cavity Resonators of Anyon Rotational Symmetry with Bulk Modes of Non-Zero Helicity: Introduction

 \section{Introduction}

-Chirality is a fundamental property in many physical systems ranging from particle physics\cite{Schw51,Adler69,Gooth:2017vg}, topological and quantum systems \cite{Ren:2022vd,Vu:2021wl,Gooth:2019np,Pikulin16,Wang13,Wieder:2022um}, complex molecules and chiroptical phenomena \cite{MacKenzie:2021vs,Tang2011,Torsi:2008wr,Hendry:2010ug,Cohen2010,Mun:2020ue}.
-Many of these phenomena occur as surface states, at high energy or frequency, or due to complex meta-structures \cite{Liu:2014ur,Khanikaev:2013vy} or plasmonic systems \cite{Yang16,Zhang:2020vy} which inevitably add loss.
-In this work we realise new class of electromagnetic resonator, the anyon cavity resonator, based on twisted and M{\"o}bius-like structures, which exhibit monochramatic bulk chiral modes at radio frequencies with near unity helicity.
-Such resonators will allow enhanced bulk chiral spectroscopy and sensing over large volumes ranging from radio to millimeter wave frequencies.
-Furthermore, the modes naturally couple strongly to ultra-light dark matter axions with near unity form factors, equivalent to the mode helicity.
-Ultra-light axions have been shown to solve the Standard Model strong Charge-Parity problem\cite{PQ1977,PQ1977b,Weinberg1978,Wilczek1978} and could account for the entire dark matter density of the universe\cite{Di-Luzio:2021wu,Di_Luzio_2021,Sokolov:2021uv}, and are usually searched for using putative axion interactions with gluons and neutrons \cite{Wu19,Roussy21,Jiang:2021wn,Bloch22}.
-In contrast, ultra-light dark matter axions experiments proposed through the axion-photon chiral anomaly require two near degenerate photon modes, and are limited by how close in frequency the two modes can be tuned \cite{Goryachev2019,Thomson2021,Cat21Erratum}.
-We show, that modes with non-zero helicity interact with ultra-light axions causing an amplitude modulation without the need for two separate photon modes.
-This not only drastically reduces the complexity, but also opens up the possibility of utilising low loss superconducting resonators \cite{Creedon16,Romanenko20,Posen20,McA21}, allowing sensitive searches in the ultra-light mass range of $10^{-22}$ to $10^{-14}$ eV.
+Chirality is a fundamental property present in many physical systems, which exhibit asymmetry, ranging from particle physics \cite{Schw51,Adler69,Gooth:2017vg}, topological and quantum systems \cite{Ren:2022vd,Vu:2021wl,Gooth:2019np,Pikulin16,Wang13,Wieder:2022um,Fomin:2022aa}, complex molecules, and chiroptical phenomena \cite{MacKenzie:2021vs,Tang2011,Torsi:2008wr,Hendry:2010ug,Cohen2010,Mun:2020ue}.
+Many of these occur as surface states, at high energy or frequency, or due to complex meta-structures \cite{Liu:2014ur,Khanikaev:2013vy,Goryachev2016} or plasmonic systems \cite{Yang16,Zhang:2020vy}, which inevitably add loss.
+Here, we realise a new class of electromagnetic resonator, which we call the ``anyon cavity resonator", based on twisted waveguide and ``M{\"o}bius-like" structures \cite{PhysRevLett.101.247701}, of twist angle $\phi$, which exhibit monochromatic bulk chiral modes at microwave frequencies with non-zero helicity through a photonic magneto-electric coupling in vacuo.
+We show the modes couple to axion dark matter as amplitude modulations, without the need for a background field, with near unity form factors and in the ultra-light mass range from $10^{-22}$ to $10^{-14}$ eV \cite{ULACMB2017,Marsh17,Zhang_2018,Fedderke19}.
+This not only significantly reduces the complexity but also allows the possibility of utilising low-loss superconducting resonators \cite{Creedon16,Romanenko20,Posen20,McA21} to search for ultra-light dark matter (ULDM) axions.